krishkumar1577/My_First_Repo/README.md

-this is your local repo to learn git demo check wheate change has been added to repo or not ?
+This is My local repo to learn git demo.
+To learn and Check whether change has been added to repo or not?